Can Sweat Cause Pimples and Acne?

 - It is important to wash off sweat and oil from your skin as soon as possible after sweating.
-If you can’t wash right away, then degrease the skin with my Acne Treatment Pads or Naturally Hydrating Pore Minimizing Toner and a cotton pad.
+If you can’t wash right away, then degrease the skin with skin wipes or Naturally Hydrating Pore Minimizing Toner and a cotton pad.
 Keep one of these products in your gym bag or backpack.

 - Sun protection is important to prevent hyperpigmentation of healed acne lesions.
 This is best provided by wearing UPF 50 sun protective clothing until the acne has healed.